Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Strengthen enamel and prevent cavities

-A professional fluoride application uses a concentrated fluoride varnish (typically 5% sodium fluoride) painted onto the tooth surface with a soft brush.
-The varnish sets quickly on contact with saliva, releasing fluoride over the following hours as it slowly dissolves.
+• Fluoride varnish is brushed onto your child's teeth to strengthen enamel and reduce the risk of cavities — quick, painless and effective.
+A professional application uses a concentrated fluoride varnish (typically 5% sodium fluoride) painted onto the tooth with a soft brush, which sets quickly on contact with saliva and releases fluoride over the following hours.

-This high concentration of fluoride is absorbed into the tooth enamel, making it more resistant to the acid attacks that cause decay.
-A single application typically takes 1–2 minutes and is repeated at routine check-ups — usually every 6 months for children at moderate risk, more frequently for those at high risk.
+• The fluoride is absorbed into the enamel, making it more resistant to the acid attacks that cause decay.
+A single application takes 1–2 minutes and is repeated at routine check-ups — usually every 6 months for children at moderate risk, more often for those at higher risk.
+Too many children see the dentist every 6 months without ever receiving the preventative treatments that would dramatically cut their decay risk.
+At Clarendons we routinely offer fluoride varnish to children who'd benefit, making prevention a proactive part of every visit — because prevention is always cheaper, easier and kinder than treatment.

 Children's Oral Hygiene in Leeds